Our Coaching Process

 Our 4 Step Coaching Program

-Clear identification and agreement on behavioral targets (improvements/enhancements) from the individual, his manager and sometimes a Human Resource professional is involved for organizational perspective.
+Set clear identification and agreement on behavioral targets (improvements/enhancements) from the individual, his manager and your Human Resources manager may be involved..
 These early sessions explore transforming old behaviors that WERE successful into new behaviors that are critical for new roles or assignments.
 This time is also used to identify personal and organizational roadblocks.

 Diagnosis of personal and organizational drivers and hurdles which are helping and/or hindering the individual.
 This provides an understanding of the levers for change from the individual’s perspective.
 The diagnostic and insight tools include: 360º Feedback on skills (this can be based on internal competencies or generic skills based on research), behavioral style, team style, values, interests, FIRO-B, Work Expectations, Job Profile Match, Time Mastery, Learning Style, Derailment Indicator, Diversity Index, Listening Assessment, etc.